 Reasonable Academic Progress (RAP)

 - Satisfactory academic progress is usually determined in early June.
 A returning student who does not meet the required standards during his or her last enrollment period(s) will have any offer of aid canceled.
-A student may then either appeal in writing his or her denial of aid or make up the deficit by earning additional credits during another enrollment period.
-Detailed instructions on how to file an appeal will be sent to the student along with his/her notification of unsatisfactory progress or may be found on the RAP Appeals.
+A student may then either appeal in writing the denial of aid or make up the deficit by earning additional credits during another enrollment period.
+Detailed instructions on how to file an appeal will be sent to the student along with notification of unsatisfactory progress.

-- A complete text of the University of Kentucky satisfactory academic progress policy may be obtained from the Financial Aid Office or from the RAP Policy.
+- A complete text of the University of Kentucky satisfactory academic progress policy may be obtained from the Financial Aid Office.

 - Satisfactory academic progress standards apply to all undergraduate, graduate and professional students (other than medical and dental students) who receive federal and/or state need-based financial aid funding.